Collinformatics/AudioTranscription/README.md

 Install modules:

-- Go to the Intillij terminal:
+- Go to the IntelliJ terminal:

   - If the command line starts with: (envAudio)